Thank you for being here, I know it's HARD!!!

 Are you curious about the name Dilipani?

 Dilipani means “a lighted lamp.”
 It also happens to be my middle name.
-I was drawn to Dilipani when choosing a name for my services, because I see myself as a guiding light, or a lighted lamp for you and your loved ones.
+I was drawn to Dilipani when choosing a name for my services, because I see myself as a guiding light, or a lighted lamp for you, your loved ones and community at large.

 I’m here to help guide you to learn, accept and love yourself as you are, and others as they are, without judgment.
 I have been through this journey and come out the other side, stronger, wiser and filled with gratitude.